 GPC SIPP Ltd

-GPC SIPP Limited (GPC) was placed into administration on 11 June 2019.
+GPC SIPP Ltd (GPC) was placed into administration on 11 June 2019.
 FSCS is accepting claims against this firm.

-In January 2018, FSCS declared three Self-Invested Personal Pension (SIPP) operators, Brooklands Trustees Limited, Stadia Trustees Limited and Montpelier Pension Administration Services Limited in default.
+In January 2018, FSCS declared three Self-Invested Personal Pension (SIPP) operators, Brooklands Trustees Ltd, Stadia Trustees Ltd and Montpelier Pension Administration Services Ltd in default.
 Since then FSCS has received a number of claims against these and other SIPP operators.

 SIPP operator due diligence has been an industry ‘hot topic’ in recent years and FSCS is aware that there are a number of pending civil claims in the High Court against various SIPP operators in respect of alleged due diligence failings.